raspberrypilearning/octapi-brute-force-enigma/en/step_3.md

 ![Close-up view of rotor from a WWII captured Enigma machine](images/7X5A0921-closeup.png)

 In the photo above, you can see the jumble of wiring inside an expanded rotor wheel from a WWII-captured Enigma machine.
 By stacking several rotors and using a reflector at the end to return the current back through the rotors, many transpositions per letter can be achieved.
-This makes it almost impossible to read the text.
+The reflector has fixed transpositions of letters, ensuring that the current returns back through the machine without it reversing the transposition on the return leg.

 ### Selecting rotors